erigontech/erigon/docs/mining.md

 ## Testing

 Integration tool - supports mining of existing blocks.
-It moving TurboGeth to block X, does mine block X+1, then compare mined block with real block X+1 in db.
+It moves Erigon to block X, does mine block X+1, then compare mined block with real block X+1 in db.
 To enable - just add `--mine --miner.etherbase=<etherbase>` flag to `integration state_stages` command: